tradery/firebase-dhedge-manager/README.md

 ### Local Development
 - Run `npm install` from `./functions`
-- Emulate Firebase Functions locally by running `firebase emulators:start` from the `functions` directory of this project.
+- Emulate Firebase Functions locally by running `firebase emulators:start --import=./firebaseData` from the `functions` directory of this project.
 - Test scheduled functions with `firebase functions:shell`.
 Call the function by name from within the shell.
 [Learn more](https://stackoverflow.com/a/69424195/17273215)
 - Sometimes emulators don't close their ports properly.
 Try this on Mac (of course updating it to match the port that was mistakenly left open) `lsof -t -i tcp:5002 | xargs kill`